 Product training and onboarding can also be made more interactive and engaging, while problems filling in forms can become a thing of the past.
 And it works; companies using cobrowsing manage to improve customer satisfaction scores at a higher rate than companies without this technology (5.1% vs. 1.4%).

-Solutions such as Acquire, can supercharge cobrowsing by combining it with live chat and other tools to offer customers an even more powerful and engaging experience.
+Combining cobrowsing with live chat and other tools allows you to offer customers an even more seamless, powerful, and engaging experience.

-Your website is the hub of your digital presence and absolutely central to engaging your customers.
-Ensuring it’s optimized to provide customers what they need and engage them is fundamental.
+Your website is the hub of your digital presence and therefore absolutely central to your customer experience.
+Ensuring it’s optimized to provide customers what they need and maximize engagement is fundamental.

 Website analytics help you do precisely that – telling you how people are interacting with your site.
 You can track a whole host of metrics such as time on page, average session duration, bounce rate, and more (e.g. heatmaps) that show what is capturing the visitors’ attention and what isn’t.
 With this knowledge, you have all the ingredients you need to make positive changes to your website and content.

-Google Analytics seems almost ubiquitous these days (helped by having a free offering), so it’s probably the analytics tool you are most likely to be familiar with.
+Google Analytics (as seen above) seems almost ubiquitous these days (helped by having a free offering), so it’s probably the analytics tool you are most likely to be familiar with.
 Other tools such as Adobe Analytics and Kissmetrics offer a powerful way to increase engagement, too.

 In our always-on world, customers want the power to choose when they engage with your business.
 Chatbots step into the breach when there are no human staff around and ensure the all-important two-way dialogue still takes place.
 Providing this real time support, and answering up to 80 percent of routine questions, really helps keep customers onboard.
 Businesses save on customer service costs by speeding up response times, freeing up agents for more challenging work.